 Update: this article is old and the current web design of this personal finance blog means I no longer need to use the WP Touch plugin, however it was great when I did need it.

-Back in April 2015 a new mobile-friendly algo was rolled out by Google.
+Back in April 2015 a new mobile-friendly algorithm was rolled out by Google.
 Ever since if your website hasn’t been effectively mobile friendly, it will probably have resulted in you losing traffic.
 And its not only about being mobile friendly, but doing it well, with a nice looking and user friendly mobile version.

 How much traffic you can lose depends on the niche you operate in.
 Some niches have high visitor numbers from mobiles, others have very low.
 You will need to look at your own traffic stats to see how it may affect your business.